rhel-labs/learn-katacoda/installing-software-yum/step4.md

 << OUTPUT ABRIDGED >>
 </pre>

-Now you can see that you would run the Wireshark application from the directory `usr/bin/wireshark`.
+Now you can see that the Wireshark application is located at `usr/bin/wireshark`.

 # Listing installation scripts

 Some packages run scripts to finish up their installation process.
 The `--scripts` option can be used in combination with `rpm -q` to return the contents of these postinstall scripts for a specific package.
-Wireshark does not actually have any of these scripts, so instead try this command with the __httpd__ package.
+Wireshark does not actually have any postinstall scripts, so instead try this command with the __httpd__ package.

 `rpm -q --scripts httpd`{{execute}}